praxes/praxes/doc/api/physref/elam.rst

    ['L1', 'L2', 'L3', 'M2', 'M3', 'M4,5']
    >>> print(copper['K']['L3'].iupac_symbol)
    'K-L3'

+There is also a set of top-level functions in the :mod:`elam` module for calculating some simple properties of compositions, including conversions between stoichiometry and mass fractions, photoabsorption cross section, transmission and attenuation.

 Note, in multithreading environments, there are issues sharing sqlite data between threads.
 As a result, objects arising from a given instance of